-Coolant Pressure Cap
+Cooling System Pressure Cap

-The cap must be fully tightened to prevent loss of coolant, and to insure that coolant will return to the radiator from the coolant reserve tank.
+The cap must be fully tightened to prevent loss of coolant, and to insure that coolant will return to the radiator from the coolant recovery bottle.

 The cap should be inspected and cleaned if there is any accumulation of foreign material on the sealing surfaces.